vbaconnet-ledger/developer-portal/_docs/transport/react-native-android-hid.md

 #### Install watchman
-React Native uses watchman to detect real time code changes and it automatically build and push the update to your device without manually refreshing.
+React Native uses watchman to detect real-time code changes and it automatically builds and pushes the update to your device without manually refreshing.

 ```console
 brew install watchman